Rustomjee Academy for Global Careers: Social

 Skill Cluster, a division of Rustomjee Academy for Global Careers was started in 2015 with an aim to take the benefit of vocational skills to the masses for immediate employment.
-Since its inception Skill Cluster has touched more than 40,000 lives and changed their ability to earn a better livelihood.
 Skill Cluster has been supported by National Skill Development Corporation, Maharashtra State Skill Development Society, Uttarakhand Skill Development Mission, Tourism Corporation of Gujarat Limited and Confederation of Real Estate Developers Association of India.

 Corporate

-Rustomjee Academy for Global Careers Corporate Training Program was introduced to support industry members by providing gainful skill training to their existing/new employees to enhances their productivity and efficiency at work, resulting in financial gain.
-It aims to provide a supportive workplace for the employees promoting belongingness and job satisfaction.
-Over 300 employees have been upskilled under this program.
+Rustomjee Academy for Global Careers Corporate Training Program was introduced to support industry members by providing gainful skill training to their existing/new employees.